-Schoenherr is a leading full-service law firm in Central Europe.
-About 300 professionals service national and international clients from our offices in Belgrade, Bratislava, Brussels, Bucharest, Budapest, Chişinău, Istanbul, Ljubljana, Prague, Sofia, Vienna, Warsaw and Zagreb.
+Schoenherr is a leading full-service law firm in Central and Eastern Europe.
 Operating in a rapidly evolving environment, we are a dynamic and innovative firm with an effective blend of experienced lawyers and young talent.
 As one of the first international law firms to move into CEE/SEE, we have grown to be one of the largest firms in the region.
 With 14 offices and several country desks, our comprehensive coverage of the region means that we can offer solutions that perfectly fit the given industry, jurisdiction and company.
-Schoenherr is in compliance with the respective local legal standards and conduct rules in all countries; therefore, the local firm name may vary from jurisdiction to jurisdiction.